 The challenge for those referred with breast symptoms is to manage all patients appropriately.
 Those with suspected cancer should be seen in a ‘one stop clinic’ with same day access to clinical examination, mammography, ultrasound and biopsy.

-For those referred , such as breast pain in the absence of any other symptoms, or gynaecomastia, each unit, working with their Cancer Alliance, should review their current practice .
+For those referred urgently with breast symptoms where cancer is not initially suspected, such as breast pain in the absence of any other symptoms, or gynaecomastia, each unit, working with their Cancer Alliance, should review their current practice and ensure it aligns with the guidance in this document.
+The purpose of the ‘cancer not suspected’ pathways is to reduce unnecessary and inappropriate imaging, and ensure only appropriate referrals are sent via the ‘cancer suspected’ route.
 A number of different models have been suggested e.g. page 31 and appendix B of Breast GIRFT Programme National Speciality Report.
 Any new models need robust evaluation to ensure they meet the needs of patients.
 The Association of Breast Surgery (ABS) are developing a platform to support the evaluation of breast pain pathways, more information on which is available here.

-As the key system-wide organisations for cancer services, Cancer Alliances will need to work across the local system to ensure that implementation is prioritised by senior stakeholders, clinical leaders, and operational colleagues, and that capacity is to enable the standard to be delivered.
+As the key system-wide organisations for cancer services, Cancer Alliances will need to work across the local system to ensure that implementation is prioritised by senior stakeholders, clinical leaders, and operational colleagues, and that capacity is optimised to enable the standard to be delivered.

 The FDS has been formally performance managed since October 2021 activity, in line with cancer services recovery, with an initial threshold of 75 per cent.
 Cancer Alliances will need to ensure that they have plans to meet the threshold, which will need to be increased in subsequent years if we are to contribute to achieving the early diagnosis ambitions in the NHS Long Term Plan.